-The panel discussions were troubling simply because there was not enough seating available for people to comfortably watch the in-demand sessions.
-Thank God for T-Mobile because they sponsored an elevated lounge that offered attendees a greater chance to see the stage.
-Despite the extra seating in the T-Mobile zone, on Sunday, the main-stage area was complete chaos because of the celebrity talent in attendance (Jordan Woods, Bretman Rock, Jonathan Van Ness, Kim Kardashian West, etc).
+The panel discussions were troubling simply because there was not enough seating available.
+Thank God for T-Mobile because they sponsored an elevated lounge that provided attendees a greater chance to see the stage.
+Despite the extra seating in the T-Mobile zone, the main-stage area was complete chaos.
+The celebrity talent in attendance (Jordan Woods, Bretman Rock, Jonathan Van Ness, Kim Kardashian West, etc) was a huge draw.

 Here’s a low-quality photo of Kim KW.

-Despite our efforts, people (who arrived 10 minutes before her interview) pushed and shoved, whined and called people names, and got generally nasty towards others with slightly better views who had been waiting longer to see Kim.
-The level of entitlement and lack of manners that displayed made me want to vomit.
-Eventually some of the newcomer’s nasty tactics were successful because girls who had waited for hours to see Kim were pushed out of the way.
-Because of the horrible display of behavior, I didn’t enjoy Kim’s interview as much as I would have expected.
+Despite our efforts, we were harassed people who arrived 10 minutes before her interview.
+These girls pushed and shoved, whined and called people names, and got generally nasty towards anyone with slightly better views than them.
+In fact, the level of entitlement and lack of manners displayed made me want to vomit.

-Nevertheless, I did enjoy some of Saturday’s panels, particularly the “Inside the Galm Squad” panel that featured celebrity hair and makeup artists.
-As someone who is yearning to go to cosmetic school for formal training (and who hopes to someday work directly for a big beauty company), I was so excited to see these panelists.
+Nevertheless, I did enjoy some of Saturday’s panels.
+In particular, I enjoyed the “Inside the Galm Squad” panel that featured celebrity hair and makeup artists.
+As someone who is yearning to go to cosmetic school for formal training, I was so excited to see these panelists.
 Again, showing the power of the Kardashian-Jenner family, many of the artists featured on this panel work with the famous family.
 Talent included:

 While celebrities are often credited for setting trends, these are the real artists behind these trends.
 I have the utmost respect for each of these artists’ talent and hustle.

-I’ve never mentioned this on my blog, but I have a degree in marketing and advertising, which I currently use to help brands reach their marketing and sales goals.
-As a marketer with passion for the beauty space, it is impossible for me to evaluate anything from solely one perspective.
-Whenever I am reading about, viewing content from, or working with brands, I am always thinking as a marketer and a consumer.
-Taking this into account, some brands made the most of the event, while others should re-think their presence or goals for Beauty Con.
+I’ve never mentioned this on my blog, but I have a degree in marketing and advertising.
+Moreover, I use this degree to help brands reach their marketing and sales goals.
+As a marketer with a passion for the beauty space, I am always thinking as a marketer and a consumer.
+With this in mind, some brands need to rethink their presence at this event.
 These are the most prevalent marketing “misses” that I witnessed:

 Beautycon LA Opportunities

-This year, Beauty Con introduced a “wellness” area to the convention, but this totally missed the mark.
-The brands in the wellness center looked like they were an afterthought.
-These booths did not have the same elaborate set up as many of the traditional beauty brands.
+This year, Beautycon introduced a “wellness” area to the convention, but they totally missed the mark.
+In general, the brands in the wellness center looked like they were an afterthought.
+In fact, these booths did not have the same elaborate set up as many of the traditional beauty brands.

-Had better-known fitness, athleisure, wellness, or food brands been present the wellness area could have been a major element to the convention.
-Additionally, experiential elements such as exercise classes or nutrition could have improved the experience this year.
-Hopefully next year Beauty Con will do a better job building up the wellness section because this has a lot of potential for success.
+Better-known fitness, athleisure, wellness, or food brands in the wellness area could have been a major attraction.
+Additionally, experiential elements such as exercise classes or nutrition may improve the experience.
+Hopefully next year Beautycon will do a better job building up the wellness section.

 Insta-worthy moment 🙂

-Honestly, I am unlikely to fly out specifically to Beauty Con LA again.
-I felt like many of the brand experiences weren’t much more than an Instagrammable moment.
+Honestly, I am unlikely to fly out specifically to Beautycon LA again.
+Overall, I felt like many of the brand experiences weren’t much more than an Instagrammable moment.

-Moreover, the lines that we were expected to wait in were ridiculous.
+Moreover, the lines that we waited in were ridiculous.
 No one wants to spend six hours waiting in-line for a few free products and a photo.
 Given that I flew close to 3,000 miles to attend, I wish there was more to experience at the event.

 Regardless, I still had fun at the event.
 I left blown away by the friendliness and kindness of the staff at every brand booth.
-Some brands employed locals to work the event, while others had their own makeup artists and employees working their booths.
-One interesting element to the convention was the way each brand’s employees embodied spirit of their brand.
-For example, the team working the Kylie Cosmetics pop up rocked makeup that beautifully showcased Kylie’s aesthetic.
+Some brands employed locals to work the event, while others staffed their own makeup artists and employees.
+It was interesting to see how every brand’s employees embodied the spirit of their brand.
+For example, the team working the Kylie Cosmetics pop-up rocked makeup that beautifully showcased Kylie’s aesthetic.

-Even though I wouldn’t fly out to attend this particular convention again, I am not anti-beauty convention.
-I still want to try other beauty conferences such as IMATS, Sephoria, and Beautycon NYC.
+Even though I wouldn’t fly out to attend this particular convention again, I am not anti-beauty conventions.
+In fact, I still want to try other beauty conferences such as IMATS, Sephoria, and Beautycon NYC.

 Finally, attending Beautycon LA taught me some valuable lessons for future conventions.
 First, always take advantage of early-admission tickets.
-Second, be smarter about packing… aka check a bag (if your tickets come with a goodie bag).
-Three, always attend with a friend, so that you can trade off time waiting in long lines (to take turns visiting booths with shorter lines).
+Second, be smarter about packing.
+In other words, check a bag (if your tickets come with a goodie bag).
+Three, always attend with a friend, so that you can trade off time waiting in long lines.